responsivedev/responsive-docs/docs/getting-started/migrate-kafka-streams.md

 Using Stateful Transformers (DSL + PAPI)
 </summary>

-If you are using the DSL in conjunction with the PAPI, you must regitser stores manually with the `StreamsBuilder`.
+If you are using the DSL in conjunction with the PAPI, you must register stores manually with the `StreamsBuilder`.
 These stores should be modified to use `ResponsiveStores`: